oklas/react-app-alias/README.md

 #### Add **extends** section to **jsconfig.json** or **tsconfig.json**

-The **paths** section must not be configured directly in `jsconfig.json` or `tsconfig.json` but in separated extends file.
+The **paths** section must not be configured directly in `jsconfig.json` or `tsconfig.json` but in a separate extends file.

 Specify **extends** section